mykingdomforapawn/software-architecture-journey/README.md

 ## Programming & Scripting
 Having programming basics as a software architect is important because it provides a fundamental understanding of the underlying technology, enabling effective communication with developers, accurate assessment of technical feasibility, and informed decision-making in architectural designs.

-The diagram shows some projects that i worked on and summarizes how they contributed to me gaining a better understanding of the respective domain.
+The diagram shows some projects that I worked on and summarizes how they contributed to me gaining a better understanding of the respective domain.

 ![Programming Journey](programming_journey.drawio.png)